Animated stretch preview.

 - 3Keep ribs soft and knees tracking forward.
 Hold the bridge while breathing into the belly.

-- 4Hold the stretch for 90 seconds, then release gradually and notice how glutes feels before repeating or switching sides.
+- 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how glutes feels before repeating or switching sides.

 Keep ribs soft and knees tracking forward.
 Hold the bridge while breathing into the belly.